mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 Now, this is the first user you should always create.
 And why is that?

-Well the main reason for this is that this particular role allows the user to do all operations around user management.
-But in themself is not able to do anything related with data management or data modifications.
-Cannot create or write, cannot list databases, cannot do anything around database administration aside from creating and updating or reviewing database users.
+Well the main reason for this is that this particular role allows the user to do all operations around *user management*.
+But in themself is not able to do anything related with *data management or data modifications*.
+Cannot *create or write, cannot list databases*, cannot do anything around *database administration* aside from *creating and updating or reviewing database users*.

 This is quite important if you want to ensure that there are specific users in your organization that are not allowed to do anything with data in your system -- just managing other users that themselves can create the data.
 So the command for doing that is the create user, as always.
 We'll create a user we are calling here security officer, passing a password, the roles where it's going to be created.
 And the command gets successfully created.